apotonick/tyrant/README.md

 # Tyrant

+_"Freedom choked in dread we live, since tyrant was enthroned."_

 Tyrant implements all common steps of authorization workflows using overridable _operations_.
 It allows a quick setup of sign in, sign up, forgot password, etc. Tryrant works well in Rails, but plays well with any Ruby environment.

 Operations are provided for the following steps.